edsu/wikigeo/README.md

 });
 ```

-The geojson this call would receive should look something like:
+The geojson for this call should look something like:

 ```javascript
 {